dweldon/frappe/README.md

 This way you can have a single `site.css` and a single `site.js` in production.

 ### Body IDs
-In order to facilitate having single assets for css and js, the body of each view is given a unique id.
+To facilitate having single assets for css and js, the body of each view is given a unique id.
 For example when we call `res.render 'users/new', title: 'new user', view: 'users_new'`, the value of the view parameter is used in the layout to render the body tag as